JakubTabor/Unsupervised_Learning/README.md

 * And we derive following conclusions:

 # We also check the hierarhical clustering, and it gives us similar conclusions
+* Numbers are different, but still the order is the same

 # And that's the final summary of each 3 clusters:
 # And we can say that the Cluster nr.
 3 is the most important in sence of customers